1. Scope

 6. Retention

-Retention depends on the type of data, your plan, legal requirements, security needs, and whether the data is still needed for billing, support, audit, abuse prevention, or incident review.
+Retention depends on the data type, legal requirements, security needs, and whether the data remains necessary for billing, support, abuse prevention, or incident review.
+The MCP-specific windows below are enforced separately from broader account and billing records.

 - Account and configuration data is generally kept while the account or workspace is active.